romshark/yamagiconf/README.md

 If you hate [YAML](https://yaml.org/), and you're afraid of [YAML documents from hell](https://ruudvanasseldonk.com/2023/01/11/the-yaml-document-from-hell), and you can't stand complex configurations then yamagiconf is for you!

+It's magic because it uses [reflect](https://pkg.go.dev/reflect) to find recursively all values of types that implement `interface { Validate() error }` and calls them reporting an error annotated with line and column in the YAML file if necessary.

 ## (anti-)Features

 - Forbids the use of `no`, `yes`, `on` and `off` for `bool`,